 Once you’ve picked up your master’s, you’ll have several career options ahead of you.
-You could work in primary care in the NHS, preventing people from becoming ill rather than treating them afterwards.
-You might also work in the R&D side of things, helping pharmaceutical companies to develop and manufacture new drugs.
+You could work in primary care in the NHS, preventing people from becoming ill rather than treating them afterward.
+You might also work on the R&D side of things, helping pharmaceutical companies to develop and manufacture new drugs.

 If you’re looking for greater variety, you might even pursue a role in academia – which you’re free to combine with more traditional pharmaceutical work.

 Is it easy to find work as a pharmacist?

 One of the biggest appeals of this sort of career is that the demand for the work is high; nearly nine-tenths of all graduates find employment within six months of registering.
 The majority of the work on offer is in local or hospital pharmacies, with just a minority of graduates going on to work in industrial settings.